jilliangmeehan/viatrix/content/notes/books/the boar princess.md

 "Oink, oink!
 Bless the gentle Anemo Archon for giving our King such a kind and polite Princess!"

+> [!NOTE] 🔖
+> is this implying there was an anemo archon at this time? or is it just the author relating to modern readers?

 ---

 (There are some words in the margin written in tiny handwriting: "dada, if I dont eat candy efery night, and i pray eferyday, will i turn into a wild piggy? i want to be a wild piggy because they are so tasty")